Daydev-Org/obs/README.md

-# obs — Local Observability Stack with Terraform
+# Obs — Local Observability Stack with Terraform

 This project provisions a local observability/dev stack on your machine using Terraform.
 You can deploy to either:
 - Local Docker engine (containers), or